eddalabi/eks/README.md

 <img src="./app/EKS.png">

+The image gives an overview of the architecture and also other services that can be integrated i.e. CI/CD, Gitlab CI or Github Actions. terraform backend.

 The usage of official Terraform modules brings us simplicity of coding AWS components following the best practices from verified providers